-Maluaka Beach is without doubt the most popular snorkeling spot that is accessible from the Maui coast.
+Maluaka Beach is, without doubt, the most popular snorkeling spot that is accessible from the Maui coast.
 It can be reached from the beach or during a boat snorkeling tour, and you are practically guaranteed to see green sea turtles in the relatively well-preserved coral landscapes with their wealth of fish.

 There are two ways to get to the snorkeling spot.
-Many tour guides organise half-day boat trips, but it is also possible to reach the area from Maluaka beach.
-The areas to explore are practically the same (the boats are moored at some distance from the shore), and if your aim is to see the turtles, either option is worth considering.
+Many tour companies on Maui organize half-day boat trips to the spot, but it is also possible to reach it from Maluaka beach.
+The areas to explore are practically the same (the boats moor a distance from the shore), and if you aim to see the turtles, either option is worth considering.

 As ever in Hawaii, the hotel complexes on the beach are required to provide parking facilities and free access for visitors.
 Once parked, you can continue on foot, following the signs to the beach, about 100 yards further on.

 The snorkeling area extends for a length of 300 yards and a width of 100 yards along the rocky coast, beginning at the edge of the beach.
+If you snorkel from the beach, do not go too far (and avoid the boats area) and stay close to the rocks.

-If you move a little further away from the beach, you will find the best area for seeing green turtles (↕10-16ft/3-5m).
-They are fairly inactive at this spot, and many of them rest on the sea bed, often between the rocks.
-But if you wait a little, you will see them swimming up to the surface to breathe.
-In this area, you will come across impressive shoals of thousands of goatfish, and smaller shoals of surgeonfish.
+Sea turtles are fairly inactive at this spot, and many of them rest on the sea bed, often between the rocks.
+But if you wait for a little, you will see them swimming up to the surface to breathe.
+In this area, you will also come across impressive shoals of thousands of yellowfin goatfish, and smaller shoals of surgeonfish.

 Sea turtles are a very familiar sight on many snorkeling spots in Hawaii, especially in Turtle Town.
 In order to be a responsible snorkeler, be sure to respect the following rules when observing them: